kyleiwaniec/ucb205/exercise_2/README.md

 ###Steps to install dependencies and run application

-Once you have mounted /data on your volume, and github keys set:
+Once you have mounted /data on your volume, and set your github keys:
 ```
 cd /data
 git clone git@github.com:kyleiwaniec/ucb205.git